chromium/chromium/tools/android/dependency_analysis/js/README.md

 npm run serve
 ```

-You may need this if you are on node version 17+:
+You may need this in your `~/.bashrc` if you are on node version 17+:

 ```
 export NODE_OPTIONS=--openssl-legacy-provider